 Top Lid Pocket

 There aren't a lot of universal features that every pack has, however, one thing that a vast majority of packs sport is a zippered top lid pocket (some folks call the lid the "brain" of the pack).
-This exceptionally common feature is one of the best places to store small items that the users might want, like sunglasses, sunblock and bug spray, or other things wanted close at hand.
+This ubiquitous feature is one of the best places to store small items that the users might want, like sunglasses, sunblock and bug spray, or other things wanted close at hand.
 Many packs featured a separate smaller pocket on the underside of the lid, offering a secondary place to store small items.
 Our testers liked this feature, as it's a great place to put those items you want access to, but don't need as frequently.

 Of all the packs we tested, our favorite top lid pockets belonged to the Gregory Baltoro 65 and to a lesser extent, the Arc'teryx Bora AR 63.
 Both featured pockets on the top of the pack that made finding items easier and less likely to fall out while we rooted around.
 What made our review team like the Baltoro more is it had two of these pockets that were shaped in a way that made searching slightly easier.
 The Gregory Paragon 68 featured a top access zippered pocket that was pretty sweet and easy to find items in, but we had to be a little more careful that our gear didn't fall out.